1920 New York Yankees

 | 1920 New York Yankees |

 |Baseball-Reference||1920 New York Yankees|

-The 1920 New York Yankees season was the 18th season for the Yankees in New York and their 20th overall.
+The 1920 New York Yankees played their 18th season for the Yankees in New York and their 20th overall.
 The team finished with a record of 95-59, just 3 games behind the American League champion Cleveland Indians.
 New York was managed by Miller Huggins.
 Home games were played at the Polo Grounds.

-The year started with a bang on January 5, when the Boston Red Sox sold their star pitcher-turned-outfielder Babe Ruth to the Yankees for $125,000.
-The sub-headline in The New York Times the next day read, "Highest Purchase Price in Baseball History Paid for Game's Greatest Slugger."
+The year started with a bang on January 5th, when the Boston Red Sox sold their star pitcher-turned-outfielder Babe Ruth to the Yankees for $125,000.
+The sub-headline in the New York Times the next day read: "Highest Purchase Price in Baseball History Paid for Game's Greatest Slugger."
 This deal would live in infamy for generations of Boston fans, and would vault the Yankees from respectability (80 wins in 1919) to pennant contention.

 However, with Ruth leading the Yankees, and with his stunning total of 54 home runs, nearly doubling his own major league record from just the previous year, New York finished just a game behind the White Sox and three behind the Indians.
 The Yankees had once been the "poor relations of the Polo Grounds", as Lamont Buchanan characterized them in The World Series and Highlights of Baseball.
 But the New York Giants had faded a bit in the late 1910s while the Yankees had grown stronger.
 The Yankees were now poised to take the next step to beginning the greatest dynasty in professional sports.

 - Gary Sarnoff: The First Yankees Dynasty: Babe Ruth, Miller Huggins and the Bronx Bombers of the 1920s, McFarland, Jefferson, NC, 2014.
 ISBN 978-0-7864-4966-8